zysilm/open-claude-pilot/README.md

 Use any LLM via LiteLLM:

-- OpenAI (GPT-4o, GPT-4o-mini)
+- OpenAI
-- Anthropic (Claude Sonnet 4, Claude Opus 4)
+- Anthropic
-- Google (Gemini Pro, Gemini Flash)
+- Google Gemini
-- Azure OpenAI
+- Ollama
-- Groq, Together, Ollama, and 100+ more
+- Groq, Together, and 100+ more

 ## Quick Start